-- The maximum permitted final maturity or weighted average life for any security in the portfolio is 42 months or three years and six months. - For purposes of this calculation, the final maturity of any variable or floating rate obligation (collectively, "VROs") with a Demand Feature (a feature permitting the holder of a security to sell such security within 397 days at an exercise price equal to the approximate amortized cost of the security at the time of exercise, where such feature is supported by a letter of credit ("LOC") or other liquidity facility from a bank rated as described above) shall be deemed to be the shortest of the time remaining until the Demand Feature could be exercised or the expiration date of the LOC or liquidity facility that supports such VROs.
+- The maximum permitted final maturity for any security, except for securities where the weighted average life is used, in the Portfolio is 20 years and one month. - o For purposes of this calculation, the final maturity of any variable or floating rate obligation (collectively, "VROs") with a Demand Feature (a feature permitting the holder of a security to sell such security within 3 years at an exercise price equal to the approximate amortized cost of the security at the time of exercise, where such feature is supported by a letter of credit ("LOC") or other liquidity facility from a bank rated as described above) shall be deemed to be the shortest of the time remaining until the Demand Feature could be exercised or the expiration date of the LOC or liquidity facility that supports such VROs.
 Any such LOC or liquidity facility must be renewed at least 45 days prior to its expiration to be deemed in effect for purposes of this policy.
-For VROs without a Demand Feature, the final maturity for purposes of this section is the stated legal maturity.

-- No more than twenty-five percent (25%) of the portfolio may be invested in securities with remaining time to maturities or remaining weighted average life of 30 to 42 months. - The dollar weighted average maturity of the portfolio shall not exceed 548 days, calculated using the interest rate reset period for any VROs without a Demand Feature, and for VROs with a Demand Feature using the longer of the interest rate reset period or the time remaining until the Demand Feature could be exercised. - o The dollar weighted average life maturity of the portfolio shall not exceed 36 months, calculated using the stated legal maturity for any VROs without a Demand Feature and for VROs with a Demand Feature using the shortest of the time remaining until the Demand Feature could be exercised or the expiration date of the LOC or liquidity facility that supports such VROs. - Banker's Acceptances and Certificates of Deposit must have a maximum maturity of less than 397 days. - Repurchase Agreements must have a maximum maturity of 30 days or less. - Asset-backed securities for prime automobile, equipment loan and lease, and credit card receivables shall use the weighted average life as the final maturity date with a maximum weighted average life of 3 years and 6 months - If a fixed rate security has mandatory put option then the mandatory put date will be used as a final maturity date. - If a variable rate security has mandatory put option then the mandatory put date will be used as a final maturity date if the issuer has underlying ratings by at least two of Moody's, S&P and/or Fitch, with minimum ratings of A2 from Moody's, A from S&P and/or A from Fitch.
+For VROs without a Demand Feature, the final maturity for purposes of this section is the stated legal maturity. - The dollar weighted average maturity of the Portfolio shall not exceed 120 months, or ten years, calculated using the interest rate reset period for any VROs without a Demand Feature, and for VROs with a Demand Feature using the longer of the interest rate reset period or the time remaining until the Demand Feature could be exercised. - Banker's Acceptances and Certificates of Deposit must have a maximum maturity of less than 397 days. - Repurchase Agreements must have a maximum maturity of 30 days or less. - If a fixed rate security has mandatory put option then the mandatory put date will be used as a final maturity date. - If a variable rate security has mandatory put option then the mandatory put date will be used as a final maturity date if the issuer has underlying ratings by at least two of Moody's, S&P and/or Fitch, with minimum ratings of A2 from Moody's, A from S&P and/or A from Fitch. - Asset-backed securities for prime automobile, equipment loan and lease, and credit card receivables shall use the weighted average life as the final maturity date with a maximum weighted average life of 10 years.